vitaly-t/pg-promise/README.md

 ```

 ### Conversion Helpers

 The library provides several helper functions to convert basic javascript types into their proper PostgreSQL presentation that can be passed
 directly into queries or functions as parameters.
-All of such helper functions are located within namespace ```pgp.as```:
+All of such helper functions are located within namespace `pgp.as`, and each function
+returns a formatted string when successful or throws an error when it fails.

 ```javascript
 pgp.as.bool(value); // returns proper PostgreSQL boolean presentation;